 As Scotch whisky began an upward trend in the early 2000s, William Grant & Sons combined malt whisky from the three distilleries to create a new blended malt – one of very few on the market at the time.
 Launched in 2005, Monkey Shoulder filled a gap in the category for a fun-yet-premium brand that resonated with both consumers and bartenders alike.
 In recent years the group has run on-trade cocktail competition the Ultimate Bartender Challenge, which encourages entrants to dream up wacky and innovative bar projects.

 In 2012 the brand launched in the United States but due to its unforeseen rapid popularity in that market, Monkey Shoulder fell into short supply for much of 2014.

-Now whisky produced by William Grant’s highland distillery Ailsa Bay is creeping toward maturity, the group has revealed intentions to cease communicating the provenance of Monkey Shoulder’s malts, allowing for the potential to utilise stocks of its full malt portfolio.
+Now that whisky produced by William Grant’s Lowland distillery Ailsa Bay is mature, the group has revealed intentions to cease communicating the provenance of Monkey Shoulder’s malts, allowing for the potential to utilise stocks of its full malt portfolio.

 In early 2016, Monkey Shoulder was named the ‘trendiest’ Scotch whisky brand in the world in a poll of the world’s best bars by trade title Drinks International.

 By 2018, the same poll also named Monkey Shoulder as the best-selling Scotch whisky among the world’s leading high-end bars, usurping long-time leader Johnnie Walker from the top spot.

 - 1887 Glenfiddich distillery begins production on Christmas Day

 - 1893 William Grant & Sons opens Balvenie distillery

 - 1957 Balvenie doubles capacity with the addition of two new stills, while Glenfiddich introduces the iconic triangular bottle